-- 5.1 The decision to submit a thesis rests with the candidate alone. - 5.2 A candidate shall be examined in accordance with the regulations in force at the time of his/her entry or re-entry. - 5.3 A candidate enters for the examination by submitting an entry form no earlier than six months before the completion of the prescribed course and at least four months before the submission of the thesis, subject to the requirements set out in 2.2 and 2.4 above.
+- 5.1 The decision to submit a thesis rests with the candidate alone. - 5.2 A candidate shall be examined in accordance with the regulations in force at the time of his/her entry or re-entry. - 5.3 A candidate enters for the examination by submitting an entry form no earlier than six months before the completion of the prescribed programme and at least four months before the submission of the thesis, subject to the requirements set out in 2.2 and 2.4 above. - 5.4 If the candidate has not submitted his/her thesis for examination within 18 months from the submission of the entry form for the examination, the entry will be cancelled.

-- 5.4 A candidate is required to submit with his/her entry form to the examination a short description of the content of the thesis in about 300 words to assist in the appointment of suitable examiners. - 5.5 If the candidate has not submitted his/her thesis for examination within 18 months from the submission of the entry form for the examination, the entry will be cancelled. - 5.6 A candidate will be required to submit a copy of his/her thesis in accordance with instructions obtainable from the Academic Registrar (see paragraph 4.8 above). - 5.7 A candidate for the MD(Res) degree is required to bring to the oral examination a copy of his/her thesis paginated in the same way as the copies submitted electronically to the College.
+- 5.5 A candidate will be required to submit a copy of his/her thesis in accordance with instructions obtainable from the Academic Registrar (see paragraph 4.8 above). - 5.6 A candidate for the MD(Res) degree is required to bring to the viva voce examination a copy of his/her thesis paginated in the same way as the copies submitted electronically to the College.